 Located adjacent to the Barrett Center and under the shadow of the Walter Pyramid, Jack Rose Stadium is positioned to enjoy ideal wind conditions for all sprinting, jumping and throwing events, and can host a full meet within its confines.

 The stadium track will offer Long Beach State student-athletes a world-class home to train and compete on.
 The state-of-the-art competition areas will feature a 9-lane track that is NCAA, USATF and IAAF certified.
 The desirable European oval design offers wide radius turns with 48" lanes.
 The shorter straightaway feature of the track creates a longer, smoother curve than the typical 100 meter-by-100 meter configuration.
 This longer, smoother curve will give this facility the reputation as on the fastest tracks in the United States, if not the world.
-A tenth lane will be added as a buffer-zone for competitor safety, and a "Zero" lane will be installed inside lane 1 for warm up and cool down purposes.
-The facility will become one of only three IAAF Class 1 certified track and field complexes in the U.S. and only the second such facility on a collegiate campus, joining the University of Arkansas.
+The facility will become one of the only IAAF Class certified track and field complexes in the U.S.

-The field event areas consist of dual infield competition throwing circles for shot put, dual infield discus rings, dual javelin runways, an outside competition hammer/discus ring, and additional outside shot put throwing pads for additional training and competitions.
+The field event areas consist of dual infield competition throwing circles for shot put, dual infield discus rings, dual javelin runways, an outside competition hammer/discus ring, and an additional outside shot put throwing pad for additional training and competitions.

 The jumping areas consist of dual infield, side-by-side approaches for high jump, and dual parallel outfield runways for long/triple jumps and pole vault that can be reversed for wind conditions, if needed.